Porges/ways-to-play/src/games/crown-and-anchor/crown-and-anchor.md

 certainly many old references to “dice boards” or “gaming tables”, but they are not described in detail very often.

 At first, the game was played with symbols other than the crown and anchor.
-The earliest reference I have found is to a version played with “anchors, stars, clubs, spades, hearts, and diamonds” at the coronation fair of George <span class="rnum">IV</span> in Hyde Park in 1821.{%fn%}This is clearly the same game as six outcomes are listed and the operator announces “three to win, three to lose” — a classically misleading claim!{%endfn%}[@DissolutionOfCoronationFair]
+The earliest reference I have found is to a version played with “anchors, stars, clubs, spades, hearts, and diamonds” at the coronation fair of George <span class="rnum">IV</span> in Hyde Park in 1821.[^fn0][@DissolutionOfCoronationFair]

+[^fn0]: This is clearly the same game as six outcomes are listed and the operator announces “three to win, three to lose” — a classically misleading claim!

 Other variants were developed through the 19th century: In 1842, the
 <cite>Punch</cite> character Mr. Muff “mistrust[s] the chances of the ‘Dimunt,